steveshogren/10-minute-vim-exercises/book_sample_ctrln.md

 Vim (and Vim plugins inside other IDE's) do not offer out-of-the-box semantic-aware IDE features like auto-complete and "go to definition".
-While the Vim editor has many plugins for extra features, by default Vim does offer a suite of IDE-lite commands that fulfill the "80/20" rule of value.
-The rule suggests that 80% of the value can be had for 20% of the cost.
+While the Vim editor has many plugins for extra features, we want to focus on what can be had in the default experience.
+The base Vim installation offers a suite of IDE-lite commands that fulfill the "80/20" rule of value: 80% of the value can be had for 20% of the cost.
 Instead of attempting to build a full AST of your source code for auto-complete and navigation, Vim provides basic navigation and auto-complete based on text searches of your files.

 While in no way does this substitute for the full set of features in a semantic-aware IDE, they are still extremely useful.
 These commands derive the